ggatward/soe-ci-pipeline/README.md

 *Whenever hosts are added or deleted from this configuration, the SOE_Bootstrap job must be run to re-generate the Jenkins build and test job definitions.*

+* Configure the SOE_Bootstrap job, and set the `CI_GIT_URL` and `SOE_GIT_URL` String Parameters to reflect the location of the Git repositories for the CI scripts and SOE artefacts respectively, then save the job.

 ### Getting Started
-At this point, you should be good to go.
-In fact Jenkins may have already kicked off a build for you when you pushed to github.

 * Run the SOE_Bootstrap job.
+Verify the Git URLs for both the CI and SOE repositories.
 This should result in a new job folder named SOE, containing a `Development` and a `Production` project.
 Each project contains a number of smaller jobs that are chained together to form a pipeline - so we have a SOE project containing a Development pipeline and a Production pipeline.

+* The following manual configuration is needed as a workaround for the Promoted plugin as the promotion actions cannot be scripted via JobDSL yet:

+    * Open the configuration page for the 'Server SOE' job in the SOE folder
+    * In the 'General' section, tick the 'Promote builds when...' option
+    * Configure the Promotion process as follows:
+      - Name: `Promoted_to_Production`
+      - Icon: Gold Star
+      - Criteria: Only when manually approved (Add jenkins users who can perform the approval if required)
+      - Criteria: When the following upstream promotions are promoted = `Validated_in_Dev`
+      - Actions: Execute Shell
+    * Add a second Promotion process and configure it as follows:
+      - Name: `Validated_in_Dev`
+      - Icon: Green empty star
+      - Criteria: When the following downstream projects build successfully = `Development/Finish`
+    * Save the 'Server SOE' job.
+    * Re-run the SOE_Bootstrap job to reset the 'manual modification' flag on the updated job.

-Develop your build in your DEVELOPMENT branch checkout of RHEL-SOE.
+Develop your SOE build in your DEVELOPMENT branch checkout of RHEL-SOE.
+Jenkins will use the development branch whilst building and testing the development SOE.
+The master branch will be the Production SOE, and will be managed by the Jenkins promotion workflow.

-Make sure that all Test VM's are configured to boot from the network before local HDD.
-This will ensure that they re-install via PXEboot when triggered to do so by Satellite 6.
+### Building the Development SOE

+When you are ready to test the SOE in the DEVELOPMENT environment, simply run the 'Server SOE' job from the SOE folder.
+Alternatively, you can use the 'Run' button from the 'Dev SOE Pipeline' view.
+The build will progress along the pipeline, with all configured test hosts being rebuilt in parallel.
+Once the hosts are built, they will have the test cases run against them.
+Only if *ALL* of the hosts test cases pass will the Dev build be marked as successful.
+On a successful development build cycle, the main 'Server SOE' job will be marked with a promotion icon indicating that the dev testing was good.
+At this point it can be manually promoted to the Production environment if desired.

+### Promoting the SOE to production

+When everything has tested successfully and the 'Validated in Dev' auto-promotion status has been set on the base 'Server SOE' job, the build can be promoted to production my clicking the 'Promotion Status' link in the job, or by clicking on the promotion icon for a specific build.

+The promotion process will do the following (using the stored SCM Git checkout that passed the dev testing):
+* Create a version number for the SOE
+* Perform a string replacement of SOE_DEV with SOE_PROD in all kickstart erb files
+* Merge the updated SOE artefacts to the 'master' branch of the SOE repository
+* Create a Git Tag of the version number
+* Push the production artefects to Satellite 6
+* Build and test any configured production sanity test VM's
+* Give a final 'All OK' promotion status